fizzed/stork/README.md

  - [stork-launcher](#stork-launcher) will generate well-tested, rock solid, secure launcher scripts from a yaml configuration file for either console or daemon/service JVM apps.
-   The generated launchers will run your app the same way regardless of whether you're running within Docker, Vagrant, or a traditional system.
+   The generated launchers will run your app the same way regardless of whether running within Docker, Vagrant, or a traditional system.

  - [stork-assembly](#stork-assembly) will assemble your JVM app into a standard, well-defined [canonical layout](docs/CANONICAL_LAYOUT.md) as a tarball ready for distribution or deployment.

- - [stork-deploy](#stork-deploy) will rapidly and securely deploy your assembly via SSH to one or more remote systems (with special support for Vagrant as well).
+ - [stork-deploy](#stork-deploy) will rapidly and securely deploy your assembly via SSH into a versioned directory structure to Vagrant or a traditional system.
+   It will handle restarting daemons, use strict user/group permissions, and verify the deploy worked.
+Power users can combine with [Blaze](https://github.com/fizzed/blaze) for even more advanced deploys.

 [Using Stork to deploy a production Ninja Framework app](http://fizzed.com/blog/2015/01/using-stork-deploy-production-ninja-framework-app)